 What are T Levels?

-T Levels are courses for 16 to 18 year olds that will be studied at the same level as doing A Levels.
-They are for young people who would prefer a more technical education when they come to College, rather than following a purely academic pathway, or a work-based apprenticeship.
+T Levels are courses for 16- to 18-year-olds that are studied at the same level as doing A Levels.
+They are for young people who prefer a more technical education when they come to College, rather than following a purely academic pathway, or a work-based apprenticeship.

-- Technical knowledge and practical skills specific to their chosen industry or occupation.
+- Technical knowledge and practical skills specific to the student’s chosen industry or occupation.